hummusbird/counterstrike.trade/README.md

 `https://github.com∕hummusbird∕counterstrike.trade∕tree∕main∕skins@counterstrike.trade/testfile.md`

+try it out! copy and paste these links into your browser.

 the way this works is by replacing the forwardslash /, with a similar unicode character ∕ (U+2215). the "." in `skins.counterstrike.trade` was also replaced with an @.
 This is read by your browser as anything before the @ being userinfo, as if you were logging into a site, and anything after being the actual path. imagine it as going to the site `counterstrike.trade/testfile.md` using your username `github.com∕hummusbird∕counterstrike.trade∕tree∕main∕skins`